heiklap/Simple-DART-Examples/README.md

 THE IDEA is to present more properties in every separete ape-level (BUT NOT TOO MUCH!!)
 Ape9...  program should be small, but such properties wich were not presented in previous classes...

+This is really in very elementary state.
+I hope someone with better skills had done these, but.. no

 ape0_man    extending classes.. simple ape1_man    extending classes & all 3 classes are instantiated